aws-samples/aws-genomics-workflows/docs/core-env/setup-aws-batch.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
 {{ cfn_stack_row("AWS Batch", "GenomicsWorkflow-Batch", "aws-genomics-batch.template.yaml", "Creates AWS Batch Job Queues and Compute Environments.
-You will need to provide the details on IAM roles and instance profiles, and the IDs for a VPC and subnets.") }}
+You will need to provide the details for your Launch Template ID, IAM roles and instance profiles, and the IDs for a VPC and subnets.") }}